xemnms/251-Errors/Alvarez_AAH.md

 **<03/20/2026>** : Comment by: Batangan; You did well in implementing encapsulation with getters/setters and adding validation for horsepower with a creative message, and you can improve by fixing the constructor so `isRunning` is properly initialized.

+**<03/25/2026>** : Comment by: Acosta; You did well in creating an abstract class and an interface with a clear goal, and I was able to understand and create a concrete class and interface with it.
+You can improve by adding more methods and maybe having overloaded methods in your abstract classes and interface.
+---
 ---